How Does a Baseball Pitching Machine Work?

 Having a mechanical pitcher throw a baseball to you during batting practice is a cheap and easy alternative to an actual pitcher.

-Arm Style Pitching Machines vs Mechanical Pitching Machines
+Arm Style vs Mechanical Pitching Machines

 In fact, our Louisville Slugger Blue Flame mechanical pitching machine is the official pitching machine of Babe Ruth, Cal Ripken, and Pony Leagues.